Chas Roades | Chair

 Ms. Mannix and the senior executive team have successfully rebranded and repositioned Augusta Health from a hospital-centric model of care to a regional community health system that provides care across a seven-county area of western and central Virginia that includes a population base of 200,000.

 Ms. Mannix earned her Bachelor of Science degree in nursing, as well as graduate degrees in nursing and business administration, from Binghamton University-the State University of New York.
-She is Chair of the Virginia Hospital and Healthcare Association’s board of directors and is Chair of the board of directors for both Virginia Solution, SPC, and Solution Services Corporation.
+She is past Chair of the Virginia Hospital and Healthcare Association’s board of directors and is Chair of the board of directors for both Virginia Solution, SPC, and Solution Services Corporation.
 Ms. Mannix is a member of Staunton Rotary.
 She previously served on the AHA Regional Policy Board Region Three, the board of directors of the Greater Augusta Chamber of Commerce and the board of Blue Ridge Community College Foundation, where she chaired the Planning Committee.
 She is a member of the Influential Women of Virginia, Class of 2012.
 Ms. Mannix is a Fellow in the American College of Healthcare Executives and is committed to both undergraduate and graduate education of fellow healthcare executives.

 Ibe Mbanu, MD, MBA, MPH